Skip to main content

 • a vehicle that is designed or used to transport 16 or

-more passengers, including the driver, that is not being used to transport passengers for compensation, or
+more passengers, including the driver, that are not being used to transport passengers for compensation, or

 • a vehicle that is being used to transport a hazardous